-In order to prepare students for a life of service and leadership, all students must demonstrate technology proficiency to graduate from UVF.
+In order to prepare students for a life of service and leadership, all students must take two credits of technology related courses.
 This requirement can be met by passing two computer credits, music technology credits, digital media credits, or having previous academic instruction (shown on a college transcript).